lu4nm3/scala-lessons/src/main/scala/_0_basics/lesson0_4_classes_traits_objects.md

 name.
 They are used to define things like constants and methods that are related to the type in question but that do not need to belong to an instance of said type.

-For example, if we had a `Shape` trait, we could define a companion object with helpful methods for working on shapes:
+For example, if we had a `Circle` trait, we could define a companion object with helpful constants for working on circles:

 ```scala
 case class Circle(radius: Int)